Gaza Solidarity Encampment (Columbia University): April 19, 2024: Jummah and Shabat in the encampment; evening of Palestinian culture

+New tents added on the West Lawn, where the Gaza Solidarity Encampment was reestablished, April 21.

 On April 21, Elie Buechler, a rabbi associated with Columbia University's Orthodox Union Jewish Learning Initiative on Campus, recommended that Jewish students "return home as soon as possible and remain home", arguing that the ongoing campus occupation had "made it clear that Columbia University’s Public Safety and the NYPD cannot guarantee Jewish students’ safety".
 Footage of protests over the weekend showed some protesters using antisemitic language against Jewish students, and many Jewish students said they felt unsafe.

-April 22, 2024: overwhelming majority of Columbia College votes in favor of divestment; faculty walkout; Gaza Liberation Seder
+April 22, 2024: Referendum majority in favor of divestment; faculty walkout; Gaza Liberation Seder

 A majority of Columbia College students voted in favor of divestment in a referendum sent by the Columbia College Student Council.
-76.55% voted in favor of financially divesting from Israel, 68.36% voted to cancel the opening of the Tel Aviv Global Center, and 65.62% voted to end the dual degree program with Tel Aviv University.
+With 40.26% of students participating in the referendum, 76.55% voted in favor of financially divesting from Israel, 68.36% voted to cancel the opening of the Tel Aviv Global Center, and 65.62% voted to end the dual degree program with Tel Aviv University.

 Hundreds of Columbia faculty members walked out of classes to protest the university's response to the protest.
 Because of the protest, the university canceled classes on April 22, and then said it would switch to blended learning for the remainder of the semester.
 The Columbia Elections Board announced that a referendum on divestment from Israel, originally proposed by CUAD on March 3, 2024, had passed by a large margin, showing that Columbia's student body mostly supported the initiative.

 In the evening, Jewish students at Barnard and Columbia, many arrested and suspended days before, hosted an outdoor Gaza Liberation Seder in the encampment on the first evening of Passover.
 The seder featured a student-authored haggada and the ceremony was led by a student wearing a watermelon kippa.

 The second encampment, which was larger than the initial one, held over 60 tents, with barricades isolating the encampment from pedestrians walking through the university's lawn.